danvk/aoc2021/README.md

 Part two just barely fits in a `uint64`.
 There are 27 squares in the room in part two and five possible states for each square (A, B, C, D, empty).
 And as luck would have it, `5**27 < 2**64`.
 So I can get away with using `uint64`s for part two as well.
 Dijkstra is pretty magical for problems like this!

 **A few hours later** Upon further reflection, the de-duping aspect of using the `uint64` representation is the only thing that really matters.
 I switched to using `string` instead with the display value as the encoding and it also works great.
+Dijkstra was slow with `*State` because there were probably millions of duplicate representations of the same state.

 ### Day 22